vista-art/fragmentcolor/docs/api/scene/model/set_visible.md

 # Model::set_visible

 Toggle the Model in or out of the next frame.
-Hidden Models are skipped by the renderer in both the opaque-batched and blend-sorted draw paths — no Pass rebuild needed.
+Hidden Models are skipped by the renderer in both the opaque-batched and blend-sorted draw paths;
+no Pass rebuild needed.

 The flag is Arc-shared with `ModelEntry` (the renderer's queue), so